Cliff Barnes: Dallas (2012 TV series)

 Notably, no mention is made in the series of the neurofibromatosis gene Cliff carries—a storyline from the original series that had once led him to vow never to have children, fearing the risk of the disease being passed on.
 As this gene is hereditary, the risk to Rebecca or her children would have been significant.

 By the end of season two, the Ewings succeed in taking control of Barnes Global, folding it into a larger company known as Ewing Global.
 Cliff is imprisoned in Mexico, charged with the murder of J.R.
 Ewing.
 From prison, he contacts Elena Ramos and reveals evidence of J.R.’s past manipulations, including the fraudulent switching of land deeds involving her father.
 According to Cliff, J.R. orchestrated the switch so that Elena’s father received a worthless parcel of land, while J.R. acquired a plot rich in oil.
 Her father died in his efforts to find oil on the barren land, and her brother turned to drug trafficking to buy it back.
 Cliff urges Elena to take revenge on the Ewings and grants her proxy voting control over the one-third share of Barnes Global he still owns.

 In the season one finale, it is revealed that Rebecca Sutter—Christopher’s wife—is actually Cliff’s daughter, Pamela, previously known in the original series as Pamela Rebecca Cooper.
 Cliff is revealed to be behind Pamela's initial scheme to con Christopher.

 Although Pamela later learns that the Ewings framed Cliff for J.R.’s murder, she ultimately chooses to leave him in prison, unable to forgive him for the bombing that caused the loss of her unborn children.
 Despite this, she gives him the deed to the land that once belonged to his father, Digger Barnes—land he had long believed was rightfully his.
 However, he remains in prison, unable to enjoy the fruits of that restitution.

 Legacy

 A restaurant in Vasastan, a district of Stockholm, has operated under the name of the television character since the mid-1990s.
 In the 1980s, a German punk rock band used the name Cliff Barnes and the Fear of Winning.
+Indie punk rock band Cliff Barnes from Finland was formed in 1998.
+They released their debut album in 2023 and did a US tour in 2024.